The Build: Buttered bun, boneless chicken breast, two very small pickles

 I want to understand the cult of Chick-fil-A. I really do.
-While the company's track record on LGBTQ issues isn't appetizing, I am willing to (briefly) set aside my politics in the name of fried chicken sandwich journalism.
-But why has every visit I’ve ever had to Chick-fil-A left me in minor disappointment?
+But why has every visit to Chick-fil-A I've ever had left me in minor disappointment?

 When Chick-fil-A first landed in California, back when I was still in high school, the promise of the best chicken sandwich in existence finally felt within reach.
 And here’s the good: The chicken itself is gloriously juicy, with a light, well-seasoned batter.
 I like the idea of customizing this no-frills chicken sandwich with the myriad of sauces offered -- and Chick-fil-A sauce is undoubtedly delicious.
 The two pickle chips pressed between the chicken and bottom bun provide some appreciated acidity.

 But here’s the bad: The chicken batter is almost always soggy, as is the bun.
 The sandwich steams within the confines of its foil bag, rendering it soft all over.
 Without a dousing of the aforementioned sauce, this sandwich is sadly dry.
 And while the flavor of the pickles are respectable, they were the smallest pickle chips of any of the sandwiches -- easily devoured within a bite and a half.

 If this were purely a judgment based on the piece of fried chicken alone, then perhaps Chick-fil-A could have gone for the silver.
 But since we’re discussing chicken sandwiches, I have to note that not all the components worked.
 I don’t think I’ll ever be a part of Chick-fil-A’s rabid fandom, and I’m perfectly OK with that.